ionic-team/ionic-docs/docs/developing/managing-focus.md

 | `banner` | The header of the view. | [Header](../api/header) | [`header`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) | [`role="banner"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Banner_Role)|

 :::important
-TODO
+Developers should assign `role="heading"` and `aria-level="1"` to the primary [Title](../api/title) on each view.
+Since multiple [Title](../api/title) components can be used in a single view, Ionic does not automatically assign these attributes.
 :::

 ### Specifying Priority

-The config should be specified in order is decreasing priority.
-In the following example, the focus manager will always focus headings.
-Ionic only proceeds to the next focus priority if a view does not have a previous focus priority.
-In the following example, Ionic will only focus the banner if a view does not have a heading:
+The config should be specified in order of decreasing priority.
+In the following example, Ionic will always focus headings to start.
+Ionic only proceeds to the next focus priority, banner, if a view does not have a heading:

 ```js
 focusManagerPriority: ['heading', 'banner']